Here are some general FAQs. Find more detailed resources on how to use the site at:

 What is this site about?

-I’m a Scientist, Get me out of Here! is an online event where students get to meet and interact with real scientists.
+I’m a Scientist, Get me out of Here! is an online activity where students get to meet and interact with real scientists.
 It’s an X Factor-style competition between the scientists, where students are the judges.

 Students submit questions which the scientists will try to answer by the next day.
 Students then have live online Facebook-style chats with the scientists, where they ask questions, learn more about the scientists, and let scientists know their opinions.
 It takes place online over a two week period.
 The students then vote to decide which scientist gets £500 to spend on science communication.